 The County of Los Angeles Department of Public Health is adopting a staged approach, supported by science and public health expertise, to allow certain businesses to safely reopen.
-The requirements below are specific to personal care services that require the touching of a client's face or body.
+The requirements below are specific to personal care services, including but not limited to services that require the touching of a client's face or body.
 In addition to the conditions imposed by the State Public Health Officer, businesses and practitioners must also be in compliance with all applicable laws including the conditions laid out in this Protocol.